 Reloads default settings stored in command 4 (0x04): Store Current State As Boot State (Pg.
-40).
-This has the same parameters and the same effect as the CFA635's (EOL) command 5 "Reboot CFA635".
+43).
+This has the same parameters and the same effect as the obsolete CFA635's command 5 "Reboot CFA635".

 Rebooting the CFA735 may be useful when testing the boot configuration.
 It may also be useful to re-enumerate the devices on the one-wire bus.